lgqpositive/gitCode/readme.txt

-Git is a Version control system
+Git is a distrubuted version control system
 Git is free software